Aimaghsoodi/CLUSMCDA-R-Package/README.md

 ``` r
 library(devtools)
 ```
-use install_github("Aimaghsoodi/CLUSMCDA-R-Package")
+use install_github("Aimaghsoodi/CLUSMCDA-R-Package").

+Or

-Or you can download the .tar.gz file from: https://github.com/Aimaghsoodi/CLUSMCDA-R-Package
+You can download the .tar.gz file from: https://github.com/Aimaghsoodi/CLUSMCDA-R-Package

 and then install the package manualy from your drive or this command: